ShadowPhone vs VMOSCloud

 - You prefer a flat monthly subscription that does not scale linearly with account count

-- Long-term total cost of ownership matters more than upfront simplicity, and you want to avoid the hidden cost of account attrition
+- Long-term total cost of ownership matters more than upfront simplicity

 - You need server-side orchestration that coordinates your fleet from a Brain running independently of any single device